saksham4106/uasR2/README.md

 ## Working
 working of the formula i arrived tocalculate time by solving DE is given in the working folder.
 My original solution of solving DE didn't work because i couldn't compute the inverse of function.

+I don't have any logs of daily work because i joined the group a day before the deadline and had to complete this project in a few hours